industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ### Create new model

-- To create a new model, go to the 'Model generation' section add a new model.
+- To create a new model, go to the 'Model generation' section and add a new model

 <p align="left"><kbd><img src="graphics/02NewModel.PNG" /></kbd></p>

 ### Select data

-- Select relevant input data for the creation of the Anomaly Detection algorithm.
+- Select relevant input data for the creation of the Anomaly Detection algorithm
-- Click on the 'Add variable' button.
+- Click on the 'Add variable' button
 - Then select all variables you want to use for model creation (in case you are using the Screw Simulation select all six tags - Fx,Fy,Fz,Tx,Ty,Tz)

 <p align="left"><kbd><img src="graphics/03SelectVariables.PNG" /></kbd></p>